Welcome to The Art of River Cruising, my blog highlighting all the exciting things

 unveil the transformation of the River Royale into the S.S.
 Bon Voyage.
 Her

 new design highlights the region’s world-renowned wine and gastronomy.
-I’m excited to taste for
+I’m excited

 myself and look forward to meeting some of you when I host the 2019 River Heritage Club Reunion

 Cruise on the June 30, 2019 sailing of Brilliant Bordeaux.